ARpattern/ar-interaction-patterns/_patterns/sub/sub_2_1_Floor circle.md

 Visitors often struggle with understanding the various categories of information in an exhibit and may find it challenging to explore the exhibit at their own pace.

 ## Context
-his pattern is applicable in AR-supported exhibition spaces where:
+This pattern is applicable in AR-supported exhibition spaces where:

 - Only select exhibits offer AR content, requiring visual cues to stand out;